wb3-starters/Angular2-Webpack-Starter/README.md

 2. Establish an easily understandable & standard reference architecture

 I was inspired by the Angular.io write-up for [Angular2 for TypeScript | Webpack: an introduction ](https://angular.io/docs/ts/latest/guide/webpack.html) and some good talks by [John Papa](https://github.com/johnpapa).
-This app code is 99% from the Angular.io write-up and the reference architecture is based on thoughts by John Papa.
+This app code is 99% from the Angular.io write-up and the reference architecture is based on my experiences, influenced by thoughts by John Papa.

 ## Getting started
 ### Prerequisites